harryreyesnieva/harryreyesnieva.github.io/about.md

 [Curriculum vitae \[PDF\]](/assets/docs/CV_HReyesNieva.pdf){:target="_blank" align="right"}
 [Google Scholar](https://scholar.google.com/citations?user=L58_1hAAAAAJ&hl=en){:target="_blank"}

 My primary research area leverages machine learning, natural language processing, and causal inference methods to improve the equity, quality, and safety of health care and support knowledge discovery in medicine.
 Generally, my research interests concern examining and supporting clinical cognition and decision making; assessing disease risk, presence, progression, and treatment; identifying disease subtypes and biomarkers associated with important outcomes; and studying the fairness, accountability, and transparency of intelligent systems in the health care setting.
-I am especially passionate about using and expanding the vast toolbox that computational learning offers to better understand, improve, and facilitate study of the health of underserved communities.
+I am especially passionate about using and expanding the vast toolbox that computational learning offers to better understand, improve, and facilitate the study of health in underserved communities.
 My PhD is funded by the <a href="https://www.nlm.nih.gov/" target="_blank">National Library of Medicine</a> through a Biomedical Informatics and Data Science Research training grant (T15LM007079-28).

 Over the years, I have been very fortunate to have many [excellent mentors](/mentors).
 Before starting my PhD program, I held a number of positions at [Brigham and Women's Hospital](https://www.brighamandwomens.org){:target="_blank"} (BWH), <a href="https://hms.harvard.edu/" target="_blank">Harvard Medical School</a> (HMS), and the [Harvard T.H.
 Chan School of Public Health](https://www.hsph.harvard.edu/){:target="_blank"} (HSPH).
 While at BWH and HMS, I served on more than a dozen [research studies](/projects)  and would eventually develop my own projects with generous support from <a href="https://catalyst.harvard.edu/" target="_blank">Harvard Catalyst</a>, the Clinical and Translational Science Awards (CTSA) Program, funded by the <a href="https://ncats.nih.gov/" target="_blank">NIH National Center for Advancing Translational Sciences</a> (NCATS).